ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-connect-quic.md

 with a different requested authority.

 The proxy then determines the server-facing socket to associate with the client's datagram flow.
+This will generally involve performing a DNS lookup for the hostname in the request authority, or finding an existing server-facing socket to the authority.
-This UDP socket may already be open (from a previous request from this client, or another).
+The server-facing socket might already be open due to a previous request from this client, or another.
 If the socket is not already created, the proxy creates a new one.
 Proxies can choose to reuse server-facing sockets across multiple datagram flows, or have a unique server-facing socket for every datagram flow.